 - Gosh Dang It to Heck!: Palin's way of speaking, conversely from McCain's Cluster F-Bomb manner of speaking.

-- Hands-Off Parenting: He has very little interaction with Palin and at the end he's no longer sure he can control her.
+- Hands-Off Parenting: McCain has very little interaction with Palin and at the end he's no longer sure he can control her.

 - Hoist by His Own Petard: Both Steve Schmidt and John McCain arguably.
 Schmidt was more interested into turning Palin into a "celebrity" to combat Obama's popularity that he completely neglected the fact that she was completely ignorant to politics.
-McCain completely turned a blind eye to her media whoring.
+McCain completely turned a blind eye to her spotlight seeking.

 - Hope Spot: The Vice Presidential debate is depicted as this for the McCain camp.
 Upon seeing Palin handle the debate calmly and with renewed energy, with almost no gaffes, Steve and the others think they can still win.
 However, immediately after is when they begin bringing up Rev. Wright and Bill Ayres out of desperation, causing the campaign to nose dive into batshit crazy with Palin at the center.